saedrna/2020-Website/content/authors/Han Hu/_index.md

 # Interests to show in About widget
 interests:
+- Photogrammetry
-- Urban Informatics and 3D Modeling
+- 3D GIS
 - Digital Elevation Models
 - Planetary Mapping